Frequently Asked Questions

-Four years.
-The first interviews that became part of this project were with the organizers of the New England Transgender Pride March as they organized their first march in 2008.
+We were founded in 2008 by André Pérez.
+The first interviews that became part of this project were with the organizers of the first New England Transgender Pride March and Rally.

 Where do you get funding?

-We got started on a shoe string budget and a $200 student grant.
-We have since won other microgrants including the Critical Fierceness Grant, a grant awarded to queer artists in Chicago.
-However, we can only sustain the project by a lot of small donations from folks who think the work we do is valuable.
+We got started on a shoe-string budget and a $200 student grant.
+We have since won over $20,000 in grants from the Chicago Filmmakers Fund, Valentine Foundation, and Crossroads Fund.
+We regularly raise money by selling merchandise at our Etsy shop, and conducting fee for service workshops at Colleges and Universities.
+We can only sustain the project with a broad base of support from folks who think the work we do is valuable.
 Buy a poster, zine, or button today and support the Transgender Oral History Project!

 What projects have you done in the past?

 We put on a multimedia historical exhibition in 2009 at the Translating Identities Conference that chronicled transgender involvement in the Gay and Lesbian Rights Movement and the Feminist Movement.
 We developed a poster that was featured in Celebrate People's History.
 We've hosted interactive workshops on trans identity, intergenerational storytelling events, and media skillshares.
 Learn more about our past projects on our achievements page.